Former Himachal Pradesh CM Virbhadra Singh passes away | Politics

 However, he was admitted to IGMC within hours after reaching home, as he complained of cardiac and breathing problems.
 He was in the hospital ever since then.

-Hailing from the royal family of Bushahr in Shimla district, Singh was born on June 23, 1934 at Sarahan.
+Hailing from the royal family of Rampur Bushar, Singh was born on June 23, 1934 at Sarahan.

+He got married to Rattan Kumari in 1954.
+Kumari died in 1983 leaving behind four daughters including Abhilasha Kumari, currently judicial member of Lokpal Committee.

 An alumnus of the Bishop Cotton School, Shimla and St. Stephen's College, Delhi, Singh had a masters degree.